Woody2143/woody2143.github.io/_drafts/dancing-with-cors.markdown

 # Dancing with CORS
 I imagine if you are on this page you have heard of [Dancer](https://metacpan.org/pod/Dancer) (and/or [Dancer2](https://metacpan.org/pod/Dancer2)).
 If you didn't know; go read the docs on it; I'm not going to take the time to list their virtues here.

 I have a couple of apps written using Dancer on the backend, serving up JSON via AJAX requests.
-I ran in to an issue with one of the apps that its backend was hosted on a different server than the front end page was served from.
+I ran in to an issue with one of the apps that the backend was hosted on a different server than the front end page was served from.
 Why?
 Cause reasons, it happens.
-I fired up the page and attempted to get it to pull data but the browswer complained at me and some digging lead me in to reading about [Cross-Origin Resource Sharing](http://enable-cors.org/) (CORS).
-Which boils down to the fact that I need the backend to tell the browswer that other origins are allowed to make requests to it.
+I fired up the page and attempted to get it to pull data but the browser complained at me and some digging lead me in to reading about [Cross-Origin Resource Sharing](http://enable-cors.org/) (CORS).
+Which boils down to the fact that I need the backend to tell the browser that other origins are allowed to make requests to it.
 This is done by adding an HTTP header:

 ```
 Access-Control-Allow-Origin: *